 Work On One Circuit At A Time: When wiring a basement, or any other area of a house, you should start at the end of the run and work your way back to the first box in the circuit.
 From the first box in the circuit you will create a "home run" which will be described in the next step

 This image shows an electric outlet box in the middle of its run.
-The wire comes in from one side and continues down the wall on the next box or home run.
-Data and Television cables should be placed on the opposite side of the stud from the outlet box to reduce electrical interference.
+The box on the far right is the end of the run.
+The wire travels left to the box in the center of the image.
+It then leaves this box and goes to a third box or a home run to the power panel.
+The box on the left side of the double studs is a Data and Television cable box.
+Data and Television cable boxes should be placed on the opposite side of the stud from the outlet box to reduce electrical interference.

 This image shows a cable tv box opposite a electrical outlet.
 They are seperated so the electrical wires do not create interference with the cable tv.
 Notice the staple within 8 inches of the box.